SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorials_App_Design.md

    - Prior to DataMiner 10.3.0 [CU18]/10.4.0 [CU6]/10.4.9, click your user icon in the top-right corner, and select *Edit*.

 1. Make sure the *Contacts* page is selected in the leftmost pane of the app editor.
-If necessary, click the pencil icon, depending on your DataMiner version.
+Depending on your DataMiner version, you may need to click the pencil icon next to "Contacts".

 1. Make sure no components are selected, and navigate to the *Layout* tab in the pane to the right.